scalar/scalar/packages/api-reference/README.md

   } />
 ```

-#### metaData?: object
+#### hiddenClients?: array

-You can pass a list of [httpsnippet clients](https://github.com/Kong/httpsnippet/wiki/Targets) to hide from the clients menu.
+You can pass an array of [httpsnippet clients](https://github.com/Kong/httpsnippet/wiki/Targets) to hide from the clients menu.

 ```vue
 <ApiReference :configuration="{